-Ten years since TSM's launch, we can show how much the industry's performance in all areas has improved.
+Ten years since TSM's launch, we can show how much the industry's performance in all areas, including Aboriginal and community engagement, has improved.

 One can see the results of this work on the ground.
+The relationship between Teck and the communities in the Elk Valley, including the Ktunaxa, is much stronger than a decade ago.
 In Sudbury, relationships between industry and First Nations that were virtually nonexistent are now strong and deepening.
 The same goes for mining regions such as Labrador, the diamond mines in the NWT, in Kamloops, and so on.